How to get children interested in the classics

 Before the alluring distractions of the internet and TV, many children would lie on the living room floor for the evening and open a good book.
-They’d scarper off to the countryside in Five Children and It, get into mischief with Katy in What Katy Did and meet a host of new friends though The Wizard of Oz.
+They’d scamper off to the countryside in Five Children and It, get into mischief with Katy in What Katy Did and meet a host of new friends through The Wizard of Oz.
 Classic authors have created imaginative worlds for young minds for generations.
 With modern entertainment threatening to change that, here are four recommendations for keeping classic stories vividly alive.

 The issue children often find difficult with classics is the language.
 When reading in your head it’s easy to skip big words or start letting your mind wander, and voicing the words can help deal with this issue.
 You could give each character a particular accent or tone, take turns to read each page or do both and turn the book into a play of your own making.
 This works particularly well when there are multiple main characters, for example with Little Women.

 Make good use of the countless film adaptations of classic texts.
 If your little one loved the Peter Pan film, get them started on the book.
-With favourite moments and characters already in their heads, it’ll be easier for them to picture the action, and hopefully they’ll want to keep reading to get to the most exciting scenes.
+With favourite moments and characters already in their heads, it’ll be easier for them to picture the action, and hopefully, they’ll want to keep reading to get to the most exciting scenes.
 If this strategy works, next time suggest reading the book before seeing the film.

 One of the joys of many classic books are the illustrations, often famous or iconic in their own right.
 Alice’s blonde hair and blue dress, the White Rabbit and his pocket watch, the Madhatter and the Queen of Hearts are all instantly recognisable elements of Alice in Wonderland thanks to the pictures.
 Reading a beautifully illustrated edition with your child will help hold their attention, and the images will feel familiar even if the (admittedly strange) story does not.